 After a little interruption from Hurricane Florence, the Mint Museum’s Grand Re-Opening festivities at their newly renovated Uptown location commenced.
 The highlight of the Grand Re-Opening was the performance of Perspective by Caroline Calouche & Co.
 This is the dance company’s first aerial dance on a building, and the dancers performed on the large walls straddling the main staircase.

 When we arrived for the first Saturday performance, a crowd had already started gathering, so we found some seats on the front row with the best view of the grand staircase.
-Ropes were already trailing down the wall, and we looked up with anticipation as the introductions about the show and which dancers who would be performing were announced to the crowd.
+Ropes were already trailing down the wall, and we looked up with anticipation as the introductions about the show and which dancers would be performing were announced to the crowd.

-This was the first aerial dance performance that we’ve seen, and Charlotte’s first ever aerial performance on a building.
-From the very first moment we were absolutely mesmerized.
+This was the first aerial dance performance that we’ve seen, and Charlotte’s first-ever aerial performance on a building.
+From the very first moment, we were absolutely mesmerized.
 Every movement was so graceful and fluid, the music matching perfectly with the choreography.
 Even after the dancers repelled down the wall at the end of the first performance I was still awestruck, and absolutely speechless.
 It was literally one of the most beautiful performances that I’ve ever seen.

 Before the performance, I had the opportunity to chat with Caroline Calouche the founder of Caroline Calouche & Co and one of the performers in Perspective.